If you have logarithmically distributed data, the first step is to grid the data with a logarithmic transform.

 - In the Grid Data - Select Data dialog,

-- Select your data file from the Dataset 1 list on the right, or click the Browse button, select your data file, and click Open.
+- Select your data file from the Dataset 1 list on the right side of the dialog, or click the Browse button, select your data file, and click Open.

 - Set the X, Y, and Z to the appropriate columns from the data file.